thostetler/rfc-nectar/docs/plan.md

 see: https://colinhacks.com/essays/building-a-spa-with-nextjs

 I don't think SPA makes sense for this application.
 It adds unnecessary complexity to the client like handling routing.

+### API
+We propose to build out a node.js wrapper library around the current REST API as part of this effort.
+This is to allow for easy use between client and server, and also to potentially provide as a full-fledged package later on.